FREQUENTLY ASKED QUESTIONS (FAQ)

-Applications for the 2019 Cohort of R01 Boot Camp will become available in the fall of 2018.
+Applications for the 2021 R01 Boot Camp will be solicited in early 2021, with the program kick-off planned for August/September 2021..
 Applications will be submitted each year through Competition Space.

 If you have questions about the R01 Boot Camp program please contact us at R01BootCamp@umich.edu.